southwick-associates/workflow/github-vignettes/setup-project.md

 # Overview

 The workflow package is intended to add consistency/efficiency to R-based analyses.
-I've provided workflow guidelines below, but these aren't hard-and-fast rules.
-My thinking on this process was heavily influenced by an approach from DrivenData: [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+These aren't rules, rather they're what I consider good defaults.
+My thinking was influenced by [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).
+See [B4W-19-01](https://github.com/southwick-associates/B4W-19-01) for a moderately complex project that follows these guidelines.

-To set up a new project:
+## Steps

 1. [Create a project with Rstudio](#create-project)
 2. [Isolate from other projects with package renv](#define-your-software-environment)